Michael-Obele/ai-app/MCP_README.md

 ## Contributing

+## Extending the Server

-1. Add new documentation to `src/docs/content/`
+1. Add new documentation to `src/mastra/docs/content/`
-2. Update `src/docs/registry.json` for new components
+2. Update `src/mastra/docs/registry.json` for new components
 3. Test with `npm run mcp:dev`
 4. Submit a pull request